Introduction: key performance indicators for directories

 - Account creations

-Each conversion type should be assigned a relative value based on its importance to your business model.
-For example, if premium listings are your primary revenue source, those conversions would carry the highest value.
+Give each conversion type a relative value based on how much it matters to your business model.
+If premium listings are your main revenue source, those conversions carry the highest value.

 Quick Tip: Don’t try to track everything at once.
-Start with 3-5 of your most important conversion types, perfect your tracking for those, then gradually expand to track additional conversion types as your analytics capabilities mature.
+Start with 3 to 5 of your most important conversion types, perfect your tracking for those, then gradually add more as your analytics capabilities grow.

-Implementing conversion tracking typically involves a combination of analytics platforms, tracking codes, and event listeners.
-Here’s a basic implementation approach:
+Conversion tracking usually combines analytics platforms, tracking codes, and event listeners.
+Here’s a basic approach:

 - Set up Google Analytics: Configure Google Analytics 4 (GA4) with custom events for each conversion type you want to track.